You want smart political talk without the meltdowns?

 That place has a history of changing people in ways that you can't even imagine.

-All right, we appreciate it.
+We appreciate it.

-Eric Schmidt, Senator Elect, Attorney General, State of Missouri, 800 941.
+Eric Schmidt, Senator-elect, Attorney General, state of Missouri, 800-941.

-Sean, if you want to be a part of the program.
+Sean, if you want to be a part of the program, Keith is in Georgia.

 We've been telling everybody everything in Georgia.

-What is the polls close at 7, 7 30 tonight?
+What does the polls close at 7, 7.30 tonight?

-I forget Linda.
+I forget, Linda.

-So everything Herschel can win based on today's turnout.
+Yeah, so everything, Herschel can win based on today's turnout.

-And I've been getting anecdotal information in terms of turnout was was high, which would help Herschel in spite of apparently bad weather.
+And I've been getting anecdotal information in terms of turnout was high, which would help Herschel in spite of apparently bad weather.

 But anyway, Keith is in Georgia.